tdonovic/blog/content/about.md

 +++
 title = "About tdonovic"
-date = "2020-05-26"
+date = "2024-06-15"
 +++

 Hi!
-I am a DevOps Engineer, out of Sydney, Australia.
+I manage a team of engineers, out of Sydney, Australia.
+I solve problems, sometimes using computers, sometimes by talking to people, usually somewhere imbetween.
-When I'm at work, I like to automate things with Vault and Terraform, Shell and Python.
-Ususally I'm automating something AWS related.

 I'm not at work all the time though!
-I also like cycling, motorcycling, e-boarding & lao gan ma.
+I also like cycling, motorcycling, taking photos, and generally tinkering.

-Still getting email sorted, but try me on LinkedIn, or Instagram.
+Try me on LinkedIn, or Instagram.
 It's not hard to find me.